 The Treasurer shall be a member of both the executive committee and the Board of Directors.
-The Treasurer shall be provided with a bond for the faithful discharge of duties in such sum and with such surety or sureties, as the Board of Directors shall determine.
-The treasurer shall have charge, custody of and be responsible for all funds and securities of the Association; receive and give receipts for monies due and payable to the Association from any source whatsoever, and deposit all such monies in the name of the Association in such banks, trust companies or other depositories, and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the president or by the Board of Directors.
+The Treasurer shall have charge, custody of and be responsible for all funds and securities of the Association; receive and give receipts for monies due and payable to the Association from any source whatsoever, and deposit all such monies in the name of the Association in such banks, trust companies or other depositories, and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the president or by the Board of Directors.